-The measured value approaches the actual BER in the limit: $\lim{N \to \infty} N{err}/N = p_e$.
+If single bit errors in a serial link may be viewed as independent events and conditions do not change over time, then the actual BER value is a probability of a single bit error (p_e) and the measured value approaches the actual BER in the limit: $\lim{N\to\infty} N{err}/N = p_e$.
 It is not possible for BER measurement to transmit an infinite number of bits since it would require an infinite measurement time and a way to measure the BER with a given accuracy is required.
 For practical application it is often enough to know that the BER is below some threshold with a given confidence while its actual value is irrelevant.
-As the literature shows (for instance, in [8]), if more than N_0 bits were transferred during the test with no errors detected, then with probability α the actual BER is less than p_e :
+As the literature shows (for instance, in [9]), if more than N_0 bits were transferred during the test with no errors detected, then with probability α the actual BER is less than p_e :